-A modern extension can do wonders for your home, but do conservatories need planning permission, and how much could it cost?
+A modern extension can do wonders for your home, but do you need planning permission for a conservatory, and how much could it cost?

 It’s crucial to follow all building legislation, so you don’t face expensive errors.
-Read on to learn about the planning permission you’ll need (if any) and how to apply for it.
+Read on to learn about conservatory planning permission, when it’s required, and how to apply for it.

 In this guide, we cover: